-The Sound Studies Initiative (SSI) provides opportunities to researchers interested in sound studies to engage collaboratively across disciplines and to discover new areas of convergent enquiry.
+The Sound Studies Institute (SSI) provides opportunities to researchers interested in sound studies to engage collaboratively across disciplines and to discover new areas of convergent enquiry.
 The following project descriptions represent both current and previous research undertaken through SSI and resulting from our former initiatives under folkwaysAlive!, in partnerships with the Smithsonian Folkways Recordings and the Canadian Centre for Ethnomusicology.

 To learn more about our research spaces and laboratories, see Labs.